 Chime offers no-fee, no-minimum accounts, like Current, but does not give you points for using your debit card.
-Chime embers have access to over 60,000 ATMs compared to 40,000 for Current.
+Chime members have access to over 60,000 ATMs compared to 40,000 for Current.

 Current vs. Step

-Step is focused on providing banking services for teenagers that are linked to their parents’ accounts.
-Parents can provide their teens with a debit card that limits their spending to the amount that’s in their account.
-Step does not, however, offer other products for parents, so they need to have a separate account at Step.
+Step is focused on providing banking services for teenagers that are linked to their parents’ accounts and helping teens save money and build credit.
+Parents can provide their teens with a secured Visa card that limits their spending to the amount that’s in their account.
+Step does not, however, offer products for parents, so they need to have a separate account elsewhere.

 Current FAQHere are the answers to some of the most frequently asked questions about Current.

 - Yes.
 Current uses encryption to protect your data during transactions and while the app is not in use.

 - How can I get a Current account?

 - It takes just a few minutes to sign up.
 Go to the Current site and enter your mobile number.
 They'll text you a link, where you can fill in your information and go.